How to Count Number of Columns in Excel: 5 Methods

 selecting the first blank cell

-• Then press Ctrl+Right Arrow on your keyboard.
+• Press Ctrl+Right Arrow on your keyboard.
 The index number showing on the top of the last one is the total columns available in the spreadsheet.

 total number of columns in alphabetical index

-• If you want to see it in numbers, go to File > Options.
-Then go to the Formulas tab and under the Working with formulas section, check the R1C1 reference style.
+• Go to File > Options.
+Then go to the Formulas tab, and under the Working with formulas section, check the R1C1 reference style.

 enabling r1c1 reference style

-• After clicking on OK, you will have numbers in the column index and see the spreadsheet has 16384.
+• Click OK; you’ll have numbers in the column index and see the spreadsheet has 16384.

 total number of columns in numeric index